asreview/asreview/docs/source/lab/about.rst

     A dataset is the collection of records (:term:`record`) that the :term:`user` reviews.

   ELAS
-    ELAS stands for “Electronic Learning Assistant”.
+    ELAS stands for "Electronic Learning Assistant".
 It is the name of ASReview's mascot.
 ELAS is used for storytelling and enhancing explainability.

   Extension